Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 And that's where this is screwed up.

-That's that's where Wiener is a mess.
+That's where Weiner is a mess.

-He thought that he could continue to do this, and that very little harm would come to him, either in his marriage or politically.
+He thought that he could continue to do this and that very little harm would come to him, either in his marriage or politically.

-He did this is a sickness and so forth.
+This is a sickness and so forth.

-Well there's this simple thing of, you know, Nancy Reagan just is just say no.
+Well, there's this simple thing of, you know, Nancy Reagan just say no or just a little self-discipline, a little restraint.

 I'm telling you that there's an arrogance here and a conceit.